 We are partnering with FitPhx and the Office of the Mayor of Phoenix and our own ASU student interns to redesign public libraries as physical places that help children learn health.
 Read more.

 POST-BARIATRIC EXPERIENCES PROJECT

-ASU is partnering with Microsoft HealthVault to provide an integrated system for all our students to track and get personal feedback their everyday diet, exercise, sleep, and stress status.
+ASU is partnering with Microsoft HealthVault to provide an integrated system for all our students to track, and get personal feedback on, their everyday diet, exercise, sleep, and stress status.
 Read more.